hphelion/documentation/community/community.install.virtual.md

     	# ls ~root/.ssh/id_rsa

+NOTE: The output should look like the example below:

+     	drwxr-x--- .
+4096 May 11 09:23
+    	-rwxr-x--- ..4096 May 11 09:23
+    	-rwxr-x--- id_rsa1455 May 11 09:24
+    	-rwxr-x--- id_rsa.pub 1455 May 11 09:24

 3. If the key does not exist, create one, omitting a passphrase and accepting the defaults by pressing Enter:

 		# ssh-keygen -t rsa -N

-### Known issues for the installation {#known}

-- Filesystem checking on reboot is disabled by default for the seed, undercloud and overcloud nodes.
+**Note:** Filesystem checking on reboot is disabled by default for the seed, undercloud and overcloud nodes.
 We recommend periodically manually running fsck to verify filesystem integrity.

-- ElasticSearch indexes are not deleted automatically.
-Log data will build up over time, potentially filling the space available, unless managed.
-To see the indexes, ssh to the undercloud node and run:

-		curl "localhost:9200/_cat/indices?v"

-	To remove indexes, run this (you must be on the undercloud node):

-		curl -XDELETE "localhost:9200/logstash-<DATE>"

-	where <DATE> is in the format `YYYY.MM.DD`"; for example: `2014.09.09`.

 ## Installing HP Helion OpenStack Community ## {#install}

 ### Unpacking the installation file ## {#getinstall}

-The virtual installation of HP Helion OpenStack Community for a single server is provided as a compressed tar file.
+The virtual installation of HP Helion OpenStack Community for a single server is provided as a compressed TAR file.
 This is a large file because it contains all of the machine images required for the seed VM, the undercloud, the overcloud, and a guest VM image.

 You can register and download the package from the following URL: